NicholasBunn/mastersCaseStudy/services/powerTrainService/README.md

 - Open a terminal instance and navigate to the directory in which you'd like to install the project.
 - Run "git clone https://github.com/NicholasBunn/mastersCaseStudy.git" to clone the project onto your machine.
 - Run "cd MastersCaseStudy" to change directory so that you are situated in "MastersCaseStudy").
-- Run "docker build . -f services/powerTrainService/DockerFile -t power_train_service" to build the Docker image for this service.
+- Run "docker build . -f services/powerTrainService/DockerFile -t power_train_service" to build the Docker image for this service (This could take a while, Tensorflow is a big boi).
 - Run "docker run -p 127.0.0.1:50051:50051/tcp power_train_service" to start up a Docker container with the service.

 ## **Contributing**